 - 2-page CV.

 The TSA particularly welcomes proposals from new members and junior scholars.
-Travel grants are available to support early career scholars presenting a paper at the conference.
-As a result of funding from the Halle Foundation, the TSA is able this year to offer a number of additional travel grants to support early career scholars presenting a paper on any aspect of relations between the United States and Germany.
+Travel grants of £150 each are available to support early career scholars (MA, PhD and post-doctoral researchers) presenting a paper at the conference.

 If wishing to apply for a travel grant, applicants should indicate this in the body of the email when submitting their paper or panel.
-If papers are believed to qualify for Halle Foundation funding, this should be indicated.
-In addition to the materials requested above, travel grant applicants should include a brief statement explaining why it is important for them to attend the TSA conference, and an outline of the principal costs entailed.
+In addition to the materials requested above, travel grant applicants should include a brief statement explaining why it is important for them to attend the TSA conference.
 For further details about TSA travel grants, see the TSA website: www.transatlanticstudies.com.

 All paper and panel proposals, and travel grant applications, should be sent to the conference email: email@example.com.